 They serve an Assamese duck curry which is blended with ash gourd, along with their spicy, but popular beef chutney which is braised with mint, chilies and fresh ginger.

 Zaaffran is an Indian fine dining restaurant, with a passion for food.
-They treat each meal as a celebration of life, as they do in India, and they have a passion for using spices such as saffron in their food, hence the name of the restaurant.
+They treat each meal as a celebration of life, as they do in India, and they have a love for using spices such as saffron in their dishes, hence the name of the restaurant.

 They serve starters such as tandoori jhinga (king prawns glazed in ginger and aromatic spices), Punjabi chicken masala, tandoori lamb cutlets and sunheri kebab (chicken tikka glazed with garlic, chilli, ginger and besan).